 The dissertation phase committee, plus the graduate faculty representative, meet to discuss the dissertation and to determine whether the dissertation is ready for the final oral defense.
 The doctoral candidate is not present at this meeting.
-The doctoral candidate must allow the dissertation committee a minimum of ten days to read the predefense copy before the predefense meeting.
+The doctoral

 A formal decision should be made by the committee in the absence of the doctoral candidate as to the state of readiness of the manuscript.
 The following are among possible alternative decisions: